 The good news is that we were able to source 13.3 inch displays and secure expedited mass manufacturing for our new version, NexDock 360, which will be ready by mid-February.

 Customers that pre-ordered NexDock Touch can now get their order as NexDock 360!
 This will have a touch-screen display that can flip 360 degrees.
 It can be used in laptop, tablet, stand or tend mode with your smartphone or many other devices.

 As before, this should work with any smartphone with a desktop mode.
-Maybe even Lumia 950 models this time round, who knows?
 The prototype photos show the device with a Samsung Galaxy flagship with its DeX mode: